What is institutional financial aid?

-You could be receiving other scholarship awards such as achievement or sports scholarship awards which are taken into consideration when reviewing the applications.
+You could be receiving other scholarship awards such as an achievement or sports scholarship awards which are taken into consideration when reviewing the applications.
 Another factor is the admission year of the student.

 Why did I receive a lower financial aid amount than my colleague although we live in the same standards?

 All applications submitted are reviewed and analyzed on a case-by-case basis and final decisions are made by the concerned committee based on student need demonstrated, information provided and supporting documents.
-In addition, you could be receiving other scholarship awards such as achievement or sports scholarship awards which are also taken into consideration when reviewing the applications.
+In addition, you could be receiving other scholarship awards such as an achievement or sports scholarship awards which are also taken into consideration when reviewing the applications.

 AUC is committed to equally serving our students and accordingly, we have specific standards and rules that are fair to all students.
 We ensure equality in all decisions based on the documents and information provided by the student.

-Why do I not receive notifications from the Financial Aid Office?
+Why do I not receive notifications from the office of student financial affairs and scholarships?
 Can I be added to the mailing list?

 Our office does not have a mailing list of students.
 It is the student’s responsibility to contact the Student Services Centre (SSC) to ensure that email addresses provided for both student and parent are accurate.

-Why doesn’t the Financial Aid office send announcements or notifications regarding the application dates and deadlines?
+Why doesn’t the office of student financial affairs and scholarships send announcements or notifications regarding the application dates and deadlines?